Teacher Trainings in Educational Design, Curriculum Development and Principles of Nature-Based Learning

 - Mentorship & Natural Cycles in Educational Design

 - Strategic Community Building

-Patty Parks-Wasserman is a permaculture diplomat, founder and director of the Institute of Permaculture Education for Children (www.permacultureforchildren.org).
+Patty Parks-Wasserman is a permaculture diplomat, founder and director of the Institute of Permaculture Education for Children .
 She has designed permaculture programs for schools and taught permaculture and nature skills to children and youth for 10 years in public, private, homeschooling and non-formal educational environments for toddlers through 12th grade.
 By observing student enthusiasm and witnessing the change they inspire in their homes and communities, she believes that children and their educators are able to effect large-scale change on global issues.
-She is currently the environmental specialist at an International Baccalaureate charter school in Albuquerque, NM, where she is developing a multidisciplinary Food Forest curriculum with grade 7-12 teachers.
+She has worked as the environmental specialist at an International Baccalaureate charter school in Albuquerque, NM, where she developed a multidisciplinary Food Forest curriculum with grade 7-12 teachers.
 This work will enable the Albuquerque area to become more self reliant, make schoolwork relevant and therefore more meaningful, and infuse fun into the curriculum for the students as they experience a sense of purpose and empowerment.
 She is currently teaching middle school science at a local public school.

-When you are ready to enroll, please fill out the registration questionnaire and mail along with a check for $480, plus $120 if you are also registering for the Intro to PC weekend made payable to Mother Earth School and mail to
+When you are ready to enroll, please fill out the registration questionnaire and mail along with a check for $580, [plus $120 if you are also registering for the Intro to PC weekend] made payable to: Mother Earth School and mail to ~